 - The need to conserve our natural resources is essential to the survival of human life and preservation of nature's ecosystem. - Saving water reduces the cost of energy required to acquire and treat water. - Saving water lessens the strain on the water system during dry spells, helping to avoid restrictions and meet fire fighting needs.
 Here are but a few of the suggestions for water users to take an active role.
-You'll be surprised at how much you can save without hardship right in your own home.

-- Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
+You'll be surprised at how much you can save without hardship right in your own home. - Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
 So it's wise to load it to capacity. - Turn off the water while shaving and/or brushing your teeth. - Check faucets for leaks.
 A repaired slow drip can save almost 6,000 gallons per year. - Check your toilet for leaks by putting a few drops of food coloring in the tank, watch for a few minutes to see if the color shows up in the bowl.
 Losing around 100 gallons a day is common for these invisible toilet leaks.

-6 System Improvements
+System Improvements

-- The Silver Lake intake structure was inspected and cleaned. - A new residential water metering system is in use and meter replacements are on-going - A new Final Water turbidity meter was installed. - The Villages and Towns of Mt.
-Morris and Leicester flushed their systems. - The Village of Leicester, Village of Mount Morris and Town of Leicester replaced old Hydrants - Coagulant was changed From PCH -180 to PCH2381 given us a better finished Water - Reservoir was inspected - Clear well was inspected and found to be in good shape
+- The Silver Lake intake structure was inspected and cleaned. - A new residential water metering system is in use and meter replacements are on-going.
+240 Meters were installed. - The Villages and Towns of Mt.
+Morris and Leicester flushed their systems. - The Town of Mt Morris Installed New Meters thru out district - The Village of Mt Morris purchased an auto flusher for spring of 2018 - The Village of Mount Morris replaced 11 Hydrants. - The Town of Mt Morris repaired hydrants in their system and replaced bolts on line valves and branch valves as needed due to corrosive soil conditions - Reservoir was inspected.
+And Intake Bubbler was repaired. - Clear well was inspected and Repairs were made. - A new isolation valve was installed on Eagle St.

-Closing
+♦ Closing